instructed-glacier-model/igm-doc/docs/modules/processes/smb_accpdd.md

 # Module `smb_accpdd`

-Module `smb_accpdd` implements a combined accumulation / temperature-index model [Hock, 2003].
+Module `smb_accpdd` implements a combined accumulation and temperature-index model [Hock, 2003].
 In this model, surface accumulation equals solid precipitation when the temperature is below a threshold and decreases linearly to zero in a transition zone.
-Conversely, the surface ablation is computed proportionally to the number of PDD, however, we track the snow layer depth, and different PDD proportionality factors or ice.
-The computation of the PDD using the expectation integration formulation (Calov and Greve, 2005), the computation of the snowpack, and the refereezing parameters are taken from PyPDD / PISM implementation.
+Conversely, surface ablation is computed proportionally to the number of Positive Degree Days (PDD).
+The model also tracks snow layer depth and applies different PDD proportionality factors for snow and ice.

+The computation of PDD uses the expectation integration formulation [Calov and Greve, 2005].
+Additionally, the computation of the snowpack and refreezing parameters is adapted from the PyPDD and PISM implementations.

-Input:
+### Input
- - state.precipitation [Unit: $kg m^{-2} y^{-1}$ water eq]
+- `state.precipitation` [Unit: $kg \, m^{-2} \, y^{-1}$ water equivalent]
- - state.air_temp      [Unit: $^{\circ}C$          ]
+- `state.air_temp` [Unit: $^{\circ}C$]

-Output:
+### Output
- -   state.smb           [Unit: m ice eq. / y]
+- `state.smb` [Unit: $m \, ice \, eq. \, y^{-1}$]

-References:
+### References

-Hock R. (2003).
-Temperature index melt modelling in mountain areas, J. Hydrol.
+- Hock, R. (2003).
+Temperature index melt modelling in mountain areas. *Journal of Hydrology*.

-Calov and Greve (2005), A semi-analytical solution for the positive degree-day model with stochastic temperature variations, JOG.
+- Calov, R., & Greve, R. (2005).
+A semi-analytical solution for the positive degree-day model with stochastic temperature variations. *Journal of Glaciology*.

 **Contributors:** G. Jouvet

-Note: It is a TensorFlow re-implementation similar to the one used in the aletsch-1880-2100 example but adapted to fit as closely as possible (thought it is not a strict fit) the Positive Degree Day model implemented in PyPDD (Seguinot, 2019) used for the Parralel Ice Sheet Model (PISM, Khroulev and the PISM Authors, 2020).
+Note: This implementation is a TensorFlow re-implementation inspired by the one used in the Aletsch 1880–2100 example.
+It has been adapted to closely align (though not strictly) with the Positive Degree Day model implemented in PyPDD [Seguinot, 2019], which is utilized in the Parallel Ice Sheet Model (PISM) [Khroulev and the PISM Authors, 2020].

-Seguinot J. (2019).
-PyPDD: a positive degree day model for glacier surface mass balance (v0.3.1).
-Zenodo. https://doi.org/10.5281/zenodo.3467639
+- Seguinot, J. (2019).
+PyPDD: A positive degree day model for glacier surface mass balance (v0.3.1). *Zenodo*. [https://doi.org/10.5281/zenodo.3467639](https://doi.org/10.5281/zenodo.3467639)

-Khroulev C. and the PISM Authors.
-PISM, a Parallel Ice Sheet Model v1.2: User’s Manual.
-2020. www.pism-docs.org
+- Khroulev, C., & the PISM Authors.
+(2020).
+PISM, a Parallel Ice Sheet Model v1.2: User’s Manual. [www.pism-docs.org](http://www.pism-docs.org)

 ## Config Structure
 ~~~yaml